santiagofinol/ai-validation/README.md

 # AI Output Validation Framework

-A proof of concept tool for testing how consistently a local LLM answers the same engineering prompt.
+A proof of concept tool for testing how consistently a local LLM answers the same prompt.

 ---